Private, In-Home Tutoring in Marlborough, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Marlborough students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Marlborough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Marlborough is a high-tech city that is home to residents of diverse socioeconomic statuses and cultural backgrounds.
 Marlborough Public Schools contain five schools and 4,650 students.
 There are three elementary schools with grades K-4, a middle school, and a high school.
 Additionally, there is an early childhood center and the Hildreth School, which houses an alternative high school dedicated to therapeutic teaching, an accredited alternative high school for those who better learn in a nontraditional educational environment, and a transitional post-graduate program that teaches work and life skills.